In this section

-The legal age for consent when having sex in Queensland is 16 (except for anal sex).
+The legal age for consent for having sex in Queensland is 16.
 This strict age limit is in place to help protect you from harm.
 It’s unlawful to engage in any sexual activities if you’re under 16.

-If you’re 16 or over, you can have any sort of consensual sex (except anal sex) without breaking the law—if you and your sexual partner both agree.
+If you’re 16 or over, you can have any sort of consensual sex without breaking the law—if you and your sexual partner both are capable of consenting, and both of you are over 16.
 Find out more about when I can have sex.

 In our digital age, it’s easy for pictures and information to be spread quickly using technology.
 Sexting and other online sexual activities may expose you to risk or be considered a criminal offence, especially when it involves young people and children.